benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 ## Database implementation

 For my database implementation, I'm still using a simple in-memory database like the original tutorial.
-However, it's now implemented using a struct (to fulfil the above `Database` interface), and I've added the locking to fix those concurrency issues.
+However, it's now implemented using a struct (to fulfill the above `Database` interface), and I've added the locking to fix those concurrency issues.
 Here it is in full:

 ```go
 // MemoryDatabase is a Database implementation that uses a simple